Introduction to the Program

 3.9.2.
 Influence of Culture in the Development of Pathologies in Children and Adolescents

 3.9.3.
-Influence of the Media in the Development of Pathologies in Children and Adolescents
+Influence of Media on the Development of Pathologies in the Childhood and Adolescent Stage

 3.10.
 Risk and Protective Factors for Mental Health in Childhood